Bill for healthy food stamp purchases approved in committee

 supermarkets said the bill seemed like a good idea on paper.
 But he said it doesn't address management requirements at the retail store or the state bureaucracy that would be needed to determine how to enforce the law.
 "All of the burden from this legislation seems to be put on the retailer," he said.
 He noted some retailers don't have scanning equipment and the average grocery store includes 45,000 items.
 He said the bill would produce "A government created list that indicates good food or bad food."
 Assessing new products each year would be burdensome, he said.
 The bill will create longer transaction times when, for example, a buyer is informed one kind of cracker is not acceptable, though another on the shelf might be.
 He noted there are high-calorie items viewed as healthy, such as orange juice.
 Would health be determined by calorie count?

 The bill will cost business money and create new regulations.
 He urged not hurrying to push something through without a "true implementation plan."
-He estimated the bill coujld cost his chain $1 million to upgrade cash register systems.
+He estimated the bill could cost his chain $1 million to upgrade cash register systems.

-Rep. Deborah Ferguson asked if the bill would be less burdensome if, for example, it applied only to soft drinks and candy.
+asked if the bill would be less burdensome if, for example, it applied only to soft drinks and candy.
 She was told some questions would still be posed without clear regulations.

 Representatives of the Arkansas Grocers and Retail Merchants Association